solomonsjoseph/RePORTaLiN/docs/sphinx/developer_guide/documentation_style_guide.rst

 Related Documentation
 ---------------------

-* :doc:`documentation_policy` - Documentation standards and policies
 * :doc:`contributing` - How to contribute to the project
 * :doc:`architecture` - Technical architecture overview
+* :doc:`historical_verification` - Archived verification and audit records

 ---